tachiyomiorg/website/src/help/guides/troubleshooting.md

 You must solve the **Cloudflare** issue in **WebView**.

 ::: guide How to open WebView
-1. Go to <Navigation item="browse"/> in the bottom navbar.
+1. Go to <NavigationText item="browse"/> in the bottom navbar.
 1. Press the source you would like to access.
-1. Press the <Navigation item="webview"/> icon.
+1. Press the <NavigationText item="webview"/> icon.
 	<figure class="centered">
 		<img class="zoomable" :src="$withBase('/assets/guides_webview-open.jpg')">
 	</figure>